The policy describes the availability of holidays for students and employees.

 Contact: Dr. Deborah Casey, Vice President of Student Affairs, ext.
-3328 and Marshall Sampson, Vice President of Human Resources and Legal Affairs, ext.
-3315
+3328 and Shirley Bean, Vice President of Business Administration and Human Resources, ext.
+3305

 President’s Staff Sponsor: Dr. Deborah Casey, Vice President of Student Affairs, ext.
-3328, and Marshall Sampson, Vice President of Human Resources and Legal Affairs, ext.
-3315
+3328, and Shirley Bean, Vice President of Business Administration and Human Resources, ext.
+3305

 - SA 1 Academic Standards & Progress Policy